 Graduate student supervisor

-Not accepting graduate students for 2021-22.
+Considering graduate students (both streams) for 2022-23.
 Health psychology; adjustment to chronic illness; stress and coping; close relationships; caregiving; depression; chronic pain; organ transplantation; daily process methodologies; pathways through which the social environment can influence physical and emotional well-being in healthy and chronically ill populations.